nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 const increment1 = useCallback(() => setC1(c1 + 1), [c1]);
 const increment2 = useCallback(() => setC2(c2 + 1), [c2]);

-// Could depend on [c1, c2] instead, but it would be brittle const incrementBoth = useCallback(() => {
+// Can depend on [c1, c2] instead, but it would be brittle const incrementBoth = useCallback(() => {
     increment1();
     increment2();